kipe-io/kipes-sdk/README.md

 ### Basic Example

-Here is an example of using `KipesBuilder` to create a simple stream topology:
+Here's a simple example of using `KipesBuilder` to create a stream topology:

 ```java
 KipesBuilder<String, Integer> kipesBuilder = KipesBuilder.init(streamsBuilder);